SeanRiggs/HTML5-TMNT-Themed-browser-game/TMNT_Game_Theme/README.md

 This repository is a fork of the classic arcade game [Frogger](https://en.wikipedia.org/wiki/Frogger) and re-envisioned by https://github.com/rehanumar.
 His fork is found here: https://github.com/rehanumar/p3-classic-arcade-game

 NOW, reimagined with the adventurous spirit of the Ninja Turtles.
-Jump into the streets of New York City with leonardo and navigate through obstacles, collecting pizza slices and avoiding Shredder on his terror bike!
+Jump into the streets of New York City with Leonardo and navigate through obstacles, collecting pizza slices and avoiding Shredder on his terror bike!

 ## 🐢 Game Features